v9y/giit/.github/ISSUE_TEMPLATE/lyrics-correction-request.md

 Metadata (statistics) corrections, if any:

-Please write the corrected lyrics below (in ITRANS or common Roman convention):
+Please write the corrected lyrics below (in ITRANS or common Roman convention).
+Specify only the parts that require corrections.